CreativeInquiry/FaceOSC-Templates/README.markdown

 	* requires Pd-Extended for the [OSCroute] and [udpreceive] objects (part of the mrpeach external included in Pd-Extended)
 * [SuperCollider](http://supercollider.github.io/)

 Make sure FaceOSC is running and a face is detected (face mesh is drawn).
 The face detection runs very slowly (0.5 fps) while searching for a face.
-It speeds up to around 30fps once a one is found.
+It speeds up to around 30fps once one is found.
 Also, make sure you face is evenly lit.

 Further info: